Sjdionisio/rock-paper-scissors/README.md

-#Rock Paper & Scissors
+# Rock Paper & Scissors

-Game is played entirely in the console.
+A Rock Paper Scissors Game that is played entirely in the console.